damayantinaik/Power-BI-Project-Telecommunication-Customer-Churn-Analysis/README.md

 **Monthly Charges:** Average of all Monthly Charges to the customer
 **Total Charges:** Sum of all monthly charges

-This repository contains the dataset and the Power BI reports developed on the dataset.
+This repository contains the dataset and Power BI report with intese analysis on Churn Demographics, Groups and Categories, Unlimited Plan, International Calls, Contract Type, Age Groups, Payment and Contract.

+I am very thankful to the Datacamp Power BI instructors for their guidance in preparing this project.